 Day 7: Transfer to Kampala

-Day 8: Kampala City Tour & Departure
+Day 8: Kampala City Tour and Departure

 End of 8-Day Uganda Safari from Kigali.